dj0nny/express-prisma-boilerplate/README.md

 Before running this boilerplate, you need to update your `schema.prisma` located in the `./prisma` folder.

+You can clean up the example migration with `rm -rf ./prisma/migrations` command.

 Inside this file will go the model definitions of your database tables.
 Once you update the models, you can update the database running `npx prisma migrate dev --name migration-name`.
 This command is going to do two things:
   1. It creates a new SQL migration file for this migration